 Mid year review

-We review your academic progress after each semester of enrolment.
-At the mid year point, we look at how you are proceeding and you will be required to attend a meeting to discuss your progress, if you fail:
+We’ll review your academic progress after each semester.
+At the mid year point, we’ll assess how you’re going overall.
+You’ll need to attend a meeting to discuss your progress if you fail:

-- to comply with conditions placed on your enrolment - following an End of Year academic progress review or as directed by the Dean - or
+- To comply with conditions placed on your enrolment (based on an End of Year academic progress review, or as directed by the Dean)

-- more than 50% of your enrolment after 2 semesters of enrolment or
+- More than 50% of your enrolment after 2 semesters

-- more than 50% of your enrolment after being enrolled for two-thirds or more of the maximum period of your course enrolment.
+- More than 50% of your enrolment after being enrolled for two-thirds or more of the maximum period of your course.

 End of year review

-At the end of each year, we’ll review the academic performance of every Monash Business School student – if you’re falling behind, we’ll either:
+At the end of each year, we review the academic performance of every Monash Business School student.
+If you’re falling behind, we may:

 - Allow you to continue your studies as usual

-- Set conditions that will affect your continued enrolment (you’ll receive a letter about this)
+- Set conditions for your continued enrolment (you’ll receive a letter about this)

-- Or, we may send a Notice of Referral, which will require a response with reasons why you shouldn’t be excluded from the Faculty.
+- Send a Notice of Referral, which you’ll need to respond to with reasons why you shouldn’t be excluded from the Faculty.

 Getting support throughout the process

-Coping with academic progress issues can be difficult, and it’s important to make sure you’re getting the right support to help you through.
-Student Rights Officers provide independent advocacy, advice and assistance to students dealing with these issues.
+Coping with academic progress issues can be difficult, so it’s important to reach out for support when you need it.
+Student Rights Officers offer independent advocacy, advice and assistance for students in these circumstances.
 They can help you write responses, prepare for a hearing and accompany you for support.

-The University also has a number of Support Services that may assist you in your APC Process.
+The University also has a number of Support Services that may be helpful throughout the APC Process.